dsheiko/puppetry/TEST-PLAN.md

 ## SG1.12 Copy/paste from expandable menu
 - SG1.12.1 - user can copy a focused record
 - SG1.12.2 - user can paste copied  record after a focused one

+# Suite Test Cases

+## SC1 Test Case Table

+## SC1.1 Add
+- SC1.1.1 - user cannot proceed with empty title
+- SC1.1.2 - after creation test case is expanded
+- SC1.1.3 - user can submit by press ENTER

+## SC1.2 Edit
+- SC1.2.1 - user cannot proceed with empty title
+- SC1.2.2 - user can submit by press ENTER
+- SC1.2.3 - user can edit from context menu

+## SC1.4 Remove from actions
+- SC1.4.1 - on removing confirmation shown
+- SC1.4.2 - user can remove record

+## SC1.5 Remove from context menu
+- SC1.5.1 - on removing confirmation shown
+- SC1.5.2 - user can remove record

+## SC1.6 Move (Drag'n'Drop)
+- SC1.6.1 - user can move record up
+- SC1.6.2 - user can move record down

+## SC1.7 Insert from expandable menu
+- SC1.7.1 - user can insert a record after a focused one

+## SC1.8 Insert from context menu
+- SC1.8.1 - user can insert a record after a focused one

+## SC1.9 Clone from expandable menu
+- SC1.9.1 - user can clone a focused record

+## SC1.10 Clone from context menu
+- SC1.10.1 - user can clone a focused record

+## SC1.11 Copy/paste from context menu
+- SC1.11.1 - user can copy a focused record
+- SC1.11.2 - user can paste copied  record after a focused one

+## SC1.12 Copy/paste from expandable menu
+- SC1.12.1 - user can copy a focused record
+- SC1.12.2 - user can paste copied  record after a focused one

+# Suite Test Steps

+## SS1 Test Step Table

+## SS1.1 Add
+- SS1.1.1 - user cannot proceed with non-existing target
+- SS1.1.2 - user cannot proceed with non-existing method
+- SS1.1.3 - modal closes on Cancel
+- SS1.1.4 - modal closes on X

+## SS1.2 Edit
+- SS1.2.1 - user cannot proceed with non-existing target
+- SS1.2.2 - user cannot proceed with non-existing method

+## SS1.4 Remove from actions
+- SS1.4.1 - on removing confirmation shown
+- SS1.4.2 - user can remove record

+## SS1.5 Remove from context menu
+- SS1.5.1 - on removing confirmation shown
+- SS1.5.2 - user can remove record

+## SS1.6 Move (Drag'n'Drop)
+- SS1.6.1 - user can move record up
+- SS1.6.2 - user can move record down

+## SS1.7 Insert from expandable menu
+- SS1.7.1 - user can insert a record after a focused one

+## SS1.8 Insert from context menu
+- SS1.8.1 - user can insert a record after a focused one

+## SS1.9 Clone from expandable menu
+- SS1.9.1 - user can clone a focused record

+## SS1.10 Clone from context menu
+- SS1.10.1 - user can clone a focused record

+## SS1.11 Copy/paste from context menu
+- SS1.11.1 - user can copy a focused record
+- SS1.11.2 - user can paste copied  record after a focused one

+## SS1.12 Copy/paste from expandable menu
+- SS1.12.1 - user can copy a focused record
+- SS1.12.2 - user can paste copied  record after a focused one